lfqtm/lfqtm/README.md

 - 👋 Hi, I’m @lfqtm
-- 👀 I’m interested in ...
+- 👀 I’m interested in Java

 <!---
 lfqtm/lfqtm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.